There are a LOT of small business websites out there that are built for entirely the wrong purpose. Is yours one of them?

 Reviews are harder to get than they should be.
 Even a business with raving fans must work to get those reviews from happy customers.

 The key is to ask often and make it as easy as possible for your happy customers to log in to the sites that matter and leave a review.
-Sure you’ll take a glowing email testimonial from a customer, but far better to push for a Google, Yelp, Facebook or industry review.
+Sure you’ll take a glowing email testimonial from a customer, but far better to push for a Google, Yelp, Facebook or industry review to boost your local SEO.
 (Check out this list of important industry review sites.)